-The Leadership Conference coalition and The Leadership Conference Education Fund’s campaign, Census Counts, are working in 20 states and coordinating local, state, and national organizations invested in a successful 2020 Census.
+The Leadership Conference coalition and Census Counts Campaign, a collaborative campaign led by The Leadership Conference Education Fund, are working in more than 30 states and partnering with national organizations and stakeholders invested in a fair and accurate 2020 Census.
 Together, we are driving change to ensure that democracy works — and works for everyone.

 Census Counts, a collaborative campaign led by The Leadership Conference Education Fund, mobilizes participation at the state and national levels to guarantee we count everyone in the 2020 Census, especially those communities that are hardest to count.